 It’s all great stuff, and you should pursue the goals that light up your life.
 Abso-definitely!

-But as you know the challenge ahead will be in finding and signing up new clients.
-You’ll need to do it consistently, predictably, and profitably.
+But as you know, the challenge ahead is finding new clients — consistently, predictably, and profitably.

-I already know from past clients that there are already 5-10 clients around you who would sign up with you if only they knew about you.
+I already know from experience that there are already 5-10 clients around you who would sign up with you if only they knew about you.

 And that’ll get you nowhere.

-Finally, if $129 feels pricey for a pdf (that you’ll have to print or read on a screen, yuk), then I hear you.
+If $129 feels pricey for a stinkin’ pdf (that you’ll have to print or read on a screen too.
+Yuk!), then …

 But consider this …

-If you jump in blind and create a website that doesn’t work, you’ll spend $1500 to $5000 and struggle for years before having the courage to stop, rethink, and then – gulp – start over again.
+If you jump in blind and create a website that doesn’t work, you’ll spend $1500 to $5000 and struggle for months (years for some) before having the courage to stop, rethink, and start over.

-Or worse, throw in the towel and give up on your dreams.
+Or worse, throw in the towel and give up on your coaching business dreams.